 Top tip: private tuition sessions with Emma will also be available.

 You may be lucky enough to take a ride on the third generation hydraulic Sea Tractor, the only one in the world.
 Designed in 1969 by Robert Jackson CBE (a pioneer of the nuclear power station programme in the ’50s) in exchange for a case of champagne and costing £9,000 to build, the Sea Tractor is an historic icon.
-Recently renovated to her freshly minted state, she is the best way to arrive through the surf to Burgh Island.
-The Sea Tractor runs for our guests when required.
+Recently renovated to her freshly minted state, she is the best way to arrive through the surf to the Burgh Island Hotel.
 Members of the public can join in the ride and the fare is £2.00 each way.

 Please note that in adverse weather conditions the Sea Tractor cannot always operate.

 We have worked with local experts to curate a selection of world class fishing trips and workshops to tempt even the most experienced enthusiasts; from local fly fishing and bass fishing to exhilarating conservation shark fishing along our rugged and beautiful coastline.

 Advanced booking is required for all fishing trips.

 From the clean, tidal beach at the north of the Island to the rugged rocks on the west hand side, from the delicious secret of the Mermaid Pool to the south-east and the thousands of sea birds at home here, it should take no more than 20 minutes to wander around our 26 acres.
 Situated on the south coast, Burgh is the first stop off for any influx of visitors from the continent and has an interesting abundance of flora and fauna.
 You can regularly spot butterflies, moths, foxes, rabbits, badgers, hedgehogs, common lizard and a wide variety of birds.